anycable/docs.anycable.io/docs/deployment/kubernetes.md

 ## AnyCable-Go

-anycable-go can be easily deployed to your Kubernetes cluster using Helm and [our official Helm chart][anycable-helm].
+AnyCable-Go can be easily deployed to your Kubernetes cluster using Helm and [our official Helm chart][anycable-helm].

  1. Add it as a dependency to your main application: